Pope Francis' close ally, Cardinal Sean O'Malley, retires as archbishop of Boston at age 80

 Francis has long expressed his esteem for O'Malley and selected him as a founding member of his core cardinal advisers, known as the C9.

-In that role O’Malley, a Franciscan friar, advised Francis not only on child protection issues, but also helped design the reform of the Vatican bureaucracy.
+In that role, O’Malley advised Francis not only on child protection issues, but also helped design the reform of the Vatican bureaucracy.

+Born in Ohio and ordained as a priest of the Order of Friars of Minor Capuchin in 1970, O’Malley came to Massachusetts in 1992 to serve as the bishop of Fall River, a diocese that had been rocked by a sexual abuse scandal involving a priest convicted of molesting children.
+O’Malley was tasked with settling abuse claims.

+The experience proved useful in 2003, when, after spending time as Bishop of the Diocese of Palm Beach in Florida, he was appointed by Pope John Paul II as archbishop of Boston.
+Once again, he took over a district shaken by sexual abuse — this time a much higher-profile crisis involving dozens of priests.

 O'Malley's relations with Francis haven't always been easy.
 In 2018, he issued a blistering statement rebuking Francis after the pope dismissed claims of abuse by Chilean survivors of the country's most notorious abuser.